 As I dug deeper into what was possible, I discovered that teaching VYLs is actually a highly skilled position that requires a lot of awareness, experience, and training in order to do really well.

-This website is my contribution to teaching helping others teach Very Young Learners.
+This website is my contribution to helping others teach Very Young Learners.
 It is a path that can be immensely rewarding for both you, and your students.

-Also, I’ve decided to work towards opening my my own junior English language school.
+Also, I’ve decided to work towards opening my own junior English language school.

 This website will document my journey, and the things that I’ve learned along the way.
 I like to think unconventionally, and I expect that some of the content you’ll find here will likely challenge some of your views.

 An English school project for me is a very exciting one.
 I’m looking at literally every aspect of teaching from storytelling and songs, to crafts and classroom management.
 My approach is to uncover and explore what is considered world-class for each component of teaching kindergarten English.
-To that end, I’m searching for the leading thinkers and practitioners across the globe.
+To that end, I’m searching for the leading thinkers and practitioners in these fields from across the globe.
 I’ll share some of what I find here with you on the website.

 Thanks for stopping by.
 If you enjoy the website, I’d love to hear from you.